 2014

-• CIL announces an exclusive worldwide commercial supply agreement with Nexomics Biosciences, a structural biology and protein production contract research organization, to provide isotope-labeled proteins to life science research organizations.
+CIL announces an exlusive worldwide commercial supply agreement with Nexomics Biosciences, a structural biology and protein-production contract research organization, to provide isotope-labeled proteins to life science research organizations.

 2015

-• CIL and MRM Proteomics Inc., a leading supplier of kits and services for quantitative proteomics, announces an exclusive worldwide commercial supply agreement.
+CIL and MRM Proteomics Inc. (MRMP), a leading supplier of kits and services for quantitative proteomics, announce an exclusive worldwide commercial supply agreement.
+MRMP provides advanced proteomics kits and services to the pharmaceutical, biotechnology, and diagnostics industries in key areas such as biomarker discovery/validation, clinical studies, diagnostics research and toxicology.

 2019